 Project managers can expand their job opportunities and advance their careers through formal Six Sigma training.
 Many working professionals find e-learning is the best way to fit courses into a busy schedule, which is why Villanova University offers project management and Six Sigma training programs 100% online.

-In addition to its Master Certificates in Applied Project Management and IS/IT Project Management, Villanova offers a Master Certificate in Six Sigma with a choice of three specializations, as well as an Advanced Master Certificate in Lean Six Sigma.
+In addition to its Certificate in Applied Project Management, Villanova offers a Certificate in Lean Six Sigma.
 The Six Sigma certificate courses prepare students to earn Villanova’s Green Belt, Lean Sensei, and Lean Black Belt certifications, which are the only industry certifications available 100% online.
-The Advanced Master Certificate in Lean Six Sigma program leads to certification as a Lean Master Black Belt, which is the highest level of Six Sigma certification available.

 By earning credentials and certification from this nationally acclaimed university, you can enhance your résumé and show employers you have what it takes to apply essential Six Sigma strategies and tools for better project management.